 Child Youth Program Calendar

-The MCAS Yuma Child and Youth Program, which includes the two Child Development Centers, the Youth Center, and the Family Child Care Program, announces the sponsorship of the USDA Child and Adult Care Food Program.
-Meals will be made available to enrolled children at no separate charge without regard to race, color, national origin, sex, age, or disability.
-Any person who believes that he/she has been discriminated against in any USDA related activity should write immediately to: USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building 14th and Independence Avenue, SW, Washington, D.C.
+The MCAS Yuma Child and Youth Program, which includes two Child Development Centers, a Youth Center, and a Family Child Care Program, announces the sponsorship of the USDA Child and Adult Food Program.
+Meals will be made available to enrolled children at no seperate charge withour regard to race, color, national orgin, sex, age, or disability.
+Any person who believes that he/she has been discriminated against in any USDA related activity, should write immediately to: USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building 14th and Independance Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).